Damaging winds, possible tornadoes threaten Halloween festivities

 Timing

-The warm front moves through between 9-11 a.m., creating Thursday's first chance for pop-up showers.
+By 5 to 6 p.m., any shower that pops up will have the potential to have rotation, which could create an isolated tornado.

-By 5-6 p.m. any shower that pops up will have the potential to have rotation, which could create an isolated tornado.
+A Strong line a showers and storms move will move across the area later this evening.
+Likely between 7pm and midnight.
+The line is moving quickly so the rain in any one spot should only last 30-45 minutes.
+Best to get your Trick or Treating done early. pic.twitter.com/prxlry2XDW— Brittany Bell (@BrittanyABC11) October 31, 2019

-The main line of storms could move through the Triangle as early as 7-8 p.m.
+The main line of storms could move through the Triangle as early as 7 to 8 p.m..
 That main line of storms is what will bring the damaging straight-line winds.

 Biggest threat to worry about this evening will be straight-line winds.
 We also could see an isolated tornado spin up. #ncwx pic.twitter.com/aFjzCidVxd— Don Schwenneker (@BigweatherABC11) October 31, 2019